consumer-reports-innovation-lab/data-rights-protocol/data-rights-protocol.md

 }
 ```

-The first grouping are the  security anchor claims.
-Taken as a whole, these aim to constrain the scope of a Data Rights Request to a single AA-CB relationship to prevent mis-use or re-use by any party.
+These keys identify the Authorized Agent making the request and the Covered Business of whom the request is being made, the time the request is being made, and the duration for which it will be valid.
+Taken together, they describe where trust in the request is rooted (the AA), and aim to constrain the scope of the Data Rights Request to a single AA-CB relationship at a particular moment in time in order to prevent re-use or mis-use of the request by any party.
-- `agent-id` MUST contain a string identifying the Authorized Agent which is submitting or **issuing** the JWT.
+- `agent-id` MUST contain a string identifying the Authorized Agent which is submitting the data rights request and attesting to its validity, particularly that they have validated the identity of the user submitting the request to the standards of the network.
 - `business-id` MUST contain a string identifying the *Covered Business* which the request is being sent to.
 These identifiers will be shared out-of-band by participants but will eventually be represented in a Service Directory managed by a DRP consortium or working group.
 - `expires-at` MUST contain an ISO 8601-encoded timestamp expressing when the request should no longer be considered viable.
 This should be kept short, we recommend no more than 15 minute time windows to prevent re-use while still allowing for backend-processing delays in the Privacy Infrastructure Provider pipeline.
 - `issued-at` MUST contain an ISO 8601-encoded timestamp expressing when the request was *created*.

 The second grouping contains data about the Data Rights Request.
-- `drp.version` MUST contain a string referencing the current protocol version "0.6".
+- `drp.version` MUST contain a string referencing the current protocol version "0.7".
 - `exercise` MUST contain a string specifying the [Rights Action](#301-supported-rights-actions) which is to be taken by the Covered Business.
 - `regime` MAY contain a string specifying the legal regime under which the Data Request is being taken.
 Requests which do not supply a `regime` MAY be considered for voluntary processing.
   - The legal regime is a system of applicable rules, whether enforceable by statute, regulations, voluntary contract, or other legal frameworks which prescribe data rights to the User.
 See [3.01 Supported Rights Actions](#301-supported-rights-actions) for more discussion.